knaaptime/pysal-workshop-wrsa25/docs/installation.md

 After installing Miniforge, you'll have access to the `conda` command, which you can use to create environments, install packages, and manage your Python projects.

 Start a terminal and navigate to the directory of the downloaded/ cloned materials.
-For example, if the materials now live in the directory `/Users/knaaptime/Downloads/workshop-pysal-narsc` , you need to navigate to that directory from the terminal (using command `cd` ):

 Once we have done that, run: